nodatime/nodatime.org/Markdown/1.1.x/concepts.md

 handles two of them: it is able to map BCL `TimeZoneInfo` objects using `BclDateTimeZone`, and the [TZDB][TZDB] (aka Olson) database.
-A version of TZDB is embedded within the Noda Time distribution, and if you need a more recent one, there are [instructions on how to download and use new data](tzdb.html).
+A version of TZDB is embedded within the Noda Time distribution, and if you need a more recent one, there are [instructions on how to download and use new data](tzdb).
 We generally recommend that you isolate yourself from the provider you're using by only depending on [`IDateTimeZoneProvider`][IDateTimeZoneProvider], and injecting the appropriate provider in the normal way.
 "Stock" providers are available via the [`DateTimeZoneProviders`][DateTimeZoneProviders] class.